mozilla/ichnaea/docs/api/region.rst

         "fallback": "ipf"
     }

-If no country or region could be determined, a HTTP status code 404 will be returned:
+If no region could be determined, a HTTP status code 404 will be returned:

 .. code-block:: javascript